 Standards of Progress Toward Graduation*

 A student’s cumulative Grade Point Average (GPA) is used to evaluate progress.
 If the GPA falls below the minimum standards of progress, the work is considered unsatisfactory.
 Courses not applicable to the baccalaureate degree are not calculated in the GPA hours.
 Applicable for degree-seeking students only.
 IEP students should refer to the IEP section of the catalog.

 Progress toward a degree is computed on the following GPAs:

 Academic Probation, Suspension and Appeal

-Each student should consider a GPA of less than 2.0 as a warning.
+Each student should consider a cumulative GPA of less than 2.0 as a warning.
 Those falling below the standards of progress toward graduation will be placed on academic probation.
-If the GPA is not raised to the minimum standard of progress during the probationary semester, the student is subject to immediate academic suspension from the University.
+If the cumulative GPA is not raised to the minimum standard of progress during the probationary semester, the student is subject to immediate academic suspension from the University.

 A student receiving academic suspension may not enroll at Missouri Southern for one semester.
 Re-entry may be denied by the Vice President for Academic Affairs, if the student cannot present evidence that indicates a high probability of academic success.

 Students placed on academic suspension may file an appeal application through the Office of the Registrar by 5:00 P.M. on the Monday before the term begins.

 A student may petition the Academic Bankruptcy Committee to request one semester of academic work taken at MSSU be disregarded in computing the academic record.
 To be eligible for petitioning, a student must be in good financial standing, and must document the unusual conditions which justify the petition.
 The petition is initiated in the Office of the Registrar.